 RAVEN Interpretive Programs, a provider of international tours and programs focusing on wildlife and ecology.
 He leads natural history tours for the Maine Audubon Society, Smithsonian Study Tours and the National Wildlife Federation.
 Chris is also a naturalist for the Appalachian Mountain Club.
 A native New Englander and licensed Maine Guide, Chris is very much at home on the coast or in the mountains where his fascination with wildlife is always enthusiastically shared.
 Chris holds a masters degree in Environmental Studies from Antioch University and has taught biology, ecology and ornithology in both New Hampshire and Maine.
 As a nature photographer and master bird-bander, he continues wildlife research in his region.

-Laura McCarthy - Arts of Birding
+Jean Mackay - Arts and Birding